Tom Waller

 In 2006, he directed the music video El Nin-YO! for Thai singer Tata Young.
 Waller has also served as producer on three feature titles for American studio Millennium Films; The Prince and Me 4: The Elephant Adventure (2010), Elephant White (2011) and Ninja 2 (2013).

+In 2014, he produced and directed The Last Executioner, a biopic on Thailand's last prison executioner, which won the prestigious 'Tukkata Tong' or Golden Doll awards for Best Picture, given by the Thai Entertainment Reporters Association.
+In 2016 he served as line producer for the action sequel Mechanic: Resurrection, starring Jason Statham, Jessica Alba, Tommy Lee Jones and Michelle Yeoh.

-In 2016, he won the best director award in Dhaka International Film Festival.
+In 2016, he won the best director award in Dhak, tional Film Festival.
 In 2018, Waller directed an independent film about the Tham Luang cave rescue.
-Titled The Cave (original Thai title: Nang Non), the film played at the 2019 Busan International Film Festival and the 2019 Vancouver International Film Festival.
+Titled The Cave (original Thai title: Nang Non), the film played at the 2019 Bal.
 A reedited version of the film, titled Cave Rescue, was released by Lionsgate in 2022.

+In 2024, he directed Kiss of the Con Queen, starring Ravi Patel.